-Selecting between VPNs can be quite a tricky stuff, especially if you are a newbie or don’t know the intricacies on what makes one VPN better than the other.
+Selecting between VPNs can be quite tricky stuff, especially if you are a newbie or don’t know the intricacies of what makes one VPN better than the other.
 But, don’t worry as we’ve made it all much easier for you through our comprehensive series of Best VPN comparisons!

 This comparison will provide analysis on some of the most important characteristics of both of these services including their prices, server counts, locations, speed performance and more!

-So without much more ado, lets begin our PureVPN vs IPVanish Comparison Review 2018:
+So without much more ado, let’s begin our IPvanish Vs PureVPN Comparison Review:

 As both of these services are among the top VPN providers in the industry, they will both have powerful features and robust performance.
-The differences between the different aspects of their services would be marginal, and for that we would need to review each aspect one by one, but first, here is brief overview of PureVPN vs IPVanish:
+The differences between the different aspects of their services would be marginal, and for that, we would need to review each aspect one by one, but first, here is a brief overview of PureVPN and IPVanish:

 - Encryption: Military Grade AES-256-CBC

 - P2P/Torrenting: Yes

 - Jurisdiction: The United States of America (Subject to 14 Eyes and data retention laws)